-EAP counselors have personal experience with substance abuse and can help you identify and resolve chemical dependency problems.
-They can help you or a family member get confidential evaluations, refer you to health care providers and community resources, and provide ongoing moral support.
+EAP representatives have extensive training and are qualified substance abuse professionals.
+They help you identify and resolve chemical dependency problems.
+They are available to help you or a family member get confidential evaluations, refer you to health care providers and community resources, and provide ongoing moral support.

 Are EAP services confidential?

 Drug and alcohol assessments take place off railroad property, and EAP Representatives keep records confidential, following all Health Information Portability and Accountability Act (HIPPA) rules.

 Will participation in EAP cause me to miss work?

 If you participate in DARS before committing a rule violation, your EAP Representative will arrange for your confidential leave and help you identify sickness benefits to which you might be entitled.

 While the DARS program does not cover hospitalization or medical treatments, most employees can obtain benefits under their NS medical plan.

 If I need help with a substance abuse problem or if my supervisor recommends I get help, do I have to use EAP?